 Pantai Cenang: Langkawi’s Main Beach

-Best for: First-time visitors, families, nightlife, water sports, sunset watching, duty-free shopping access.
+Best for: First-time visitors, families, nightlife, water sports, sunset watching.

 Pantai Tengah: The Quieter Neighbor

-Best for: Couples, mid-range travelers, quieter beach experience with good dining options.
+Best for: Couples, mid-range and upscale travelers, quieter beach experience with strong dining options.

-Best for: Luxury travelers, nature and wildlife enthusiasts, honeymoons, world-class resort experiences.
+Best for: Luxury travelers, nature and wildlife enthusiasts, honeymoons.

 Pantai Kok: Gateway to the SkyCab

-Best for: Combining beach time with SkyCab visits, quiet relaxation, sunset viewing, hiking access.
+Best for: Combining beach time with SkyCab visits, quieter western coast experience, sunset viewing.

 Pantai Pasir Hitam: The Black Sand Beach

-Best for: Geology enthusiasts, photography, unique natural phenomena, brief visits.
+Best for: Geology enthusiasts, photography, brief stops on a northern island circuit.

 Snorkeling at Pulau Payar Marine Park